MythTV/ansible/README.md

 # yum install ansible
 # dnf install ansible
 # apt-get install ansible
+# pacman -S ansible python2

 Then run the playbooks as follows.

+Please note archlinux users will need to add `--limit archlinux` to these commands

 For a normal development system running Qt4
 # ansible-playbook -i hosts qt4.yml